 I have long been fascinated by the interconnected burns and ditches of this valley that once served the mills of the Learney and Craigmyle estates.
 It was a time when gravity, clever engineering and the hard labour of local folk – digging the ditches without modern machinery – provided the community with much of its energy requirements for thrashing and grinding corn, for sawing wood and for waulking wool.
 A line of trees across the fields marks the progress of the burn as it flows onward – we will meet it again later.

 Suddenly there is excitement: clouds of small birds in the sky – two hundred or more – moving in murmurations, swooping and turning in amazing co-ordination then landing in the stubble field, twittering incessantly, until taking to the air again.
-They are too big for starlings and I am pretty certain they are linnets although I cannot see the details in the low light.
+They are too small for starlings and I am pretty certain they are linnets although I cannot see the details in the low light.
 Later when I consult the bird book I learn that there might be a few twites in amongst the linnets, and a recent post on social media states that bramblings have been seen with linnets locally.
 There is another bird noise which makes me look more closely at the hawthorn bush full of linnets.
 A harsh rasp and a thrush like shape alerts me to the one solitary fieldfare feasting on the haws.

 On the right of the lane there is a new venture – a substantial deer fence surrounds a large area half of which is newly planted with apple trees.
 I love this project: flowers for the pollinators, fruit for us humans and a carbon sink for the planet.
 And I know from watching my own apple trees that the small birds will find plenty of insects to help them through the winter.